 Helen P. Denit, was a former teacher and Montgomery County civic leader.
 She served on the Woman's Board of Montgomery General Hospital as well as numerous other civic, patriotic and charitable organizations.
 Under the provisions of Mrs. Denit's will, she created the Helen Pumphrey Denit Trust for Charitable and Educational purposes.

+Since Mrs. Denit's death in 1988, the Trustees have been fortunate to have the means and the opportunities to assist numerous non-profit organizations with one-time and multi-year grants.
+In particular, the Trustees have been pleased to support the University of Baltimore Helen P. Denit Honors Program.
 "As an alumnus of the University of Baltimore, it is especially gratifying for me to be in a position to play a small part in encouraging and sustaining academic excellence." -Richard Adams, Former Chairman, The Helen P. Denit Charitable Trust

 Our students are diverse and motivated.
 Many of our students attend graduate school directly after graduation while others choose to travel or enter the workforce.
 Our students have been accepted to prestigious graduate programs across the country and hired at numerous Fortune 500 companies.
 Many graduates enter law school and some have been admitted into highly competitive early entry law programs.

 Do I need to take any extra classes to complete the Honors Program?